rawitat/gtypist_lessons/programming_quotes.typ

  :constipation of bittersweet philosophy.

 *:G2_18
-I:Kent Beck, "Test-Driven Development"
+I:[18] Kent Beck, "Test-Driven Development"
 S:Paradox: by not considering the future of your code, you make your code much :more likely to be adaptable in the future.

 *:G2_19
-I:Edsger W. Dijkstra
+I:[19] Edsger W. Dijkstra
 S:Software Engineering is Programming when you can't.
  :We must give industry not what it wants, but what it needs.

 *:G2_20
-I:Edsger W. Dijkstra
+I:[20] Edsger W. Dijkstra
 S:Another series of [philosopher's] stone in the form of "programming tools" is :produced under the banner of "software engineering", which, as time went by, :has sought to replace intellectual discipline by management discipline to the :extent that it has now accepted as its charter "How to program if you cannot".

 *:G2_21
-I:Curtis Poe, "Finding Technology Solutions" S:Technology is part of the answer, not part of the question.
+I:[21] Curtis Poe, "Finding Technology Solutions" S:Technology is part of the answer, not part of the question.
 Don't make choices :only to then try to figure out how to twist the problem in such a way so as to :fit your choice.
 This will often result in your solution being more convoluted :than my previous sentence.

 *:G2_22
-I:Frederick P. Brooks, Jr., "The Mythical Man-Month" S:In fact, flow charting is more preached than practiced.
+I:[22] Frederick P. Brooks, Jr., "The Mythical Man-Month" S:In fact, flow charting is more preached than practiced.
 I have never seen an :experienced programmer who routinely made detailed flow charts before beginning :to write programs.
 Where organization standards require flow charts, these